-Broncho-cavernous Respiration .- In this sign, as the name denotes, the characters of the bronchial and the cavernous respiration are combined.
-These characters may be combined in different ways, as well as in variable proportions.
-If a cavity be situated in proximity to solidified lung, the quality and pitch of the inspiratory and the expiratory sound may show an admixture of the characters of the two signs, and to a practised ear the combination is distinctly recognizable.
+Broncho-cavernous Respiration.-In this sign, as the name denotes, the characters of the bronchial and the cavernous respiration are combined. characters may be combined in different ways, as well as in variable proportions.
+If a cavity be situated in proximity to solidified lung, the quality and pitch of the inspiratory and the expiratory sound may show an admixture of the characters of the two signs, and to a practised ear, the combination is distinctly recognizable.
 This is one of the forms of broncho-cavernous respiration; the sounds are not sufficiently high and tubular for bronchial, nor sufficiently low and blowing for cavernous respiration.
 Another form consists of an inspiratory sound, the first part of which is tubular, and the latter part cavernous.
 Examples of this form are not extremely infrequent.
-This form has been recently described by Seitz under the name "metamorphosing respiration."
 Still another form is a cavernous inspiratory, with a bronchial or tubular expiratory sound.
 In the latter form, the bronchial expiration proceeds from solidified lung situated near the cavity, the intensity of the sound being sufficient to drown the cavernous expiration.

 When, as often happens, a cavity is situated in close proximity to, or, it may be, surrounded by solidified lung, the cavernous and the bronchial respiration are, as it were, in juxtaposition, and such instances offer an excellent opportunity to study the points distinguishing these signs from each other; and, generally, at a short distance the normal vesicular murmur may be found, so that both morbid signs may be compared with the latter.
-Within a circumscribed area sometimes are exemplified the characters of the normal murmur, and of the two morbid signs just mentioned, together with those of the broncho-vesicular respiration.
+Within a circumscribed area, sometimes, are exemplified the characters of the normal murmur, and of the two morbid signs just mentioned, together with those of the broncho-vesicular respiration.